ScrumDoLLC/scrumdo-static/help/kanban/core.md

 ----

-# Workflows
+# Report Profiles

-Workflows are used to define the steps of work a unit of work must go through.
-ScrumDo uses Workflows to define the reports that can be run against your project.
+Report Profiles are used to define the steps of work a unit of work must go through.
+ScrumDo uses Report Profiles to define the reports that can be run against your project.

-A workflow is made up of a series of workflow steps.
+A profile is made up of a series of steps.

 Each step is associated with one or more cells on your board.

 Since more than once cell can be associated with a step, and not all cells need to be accounted for, this gives you the ability to filter and summarize your reports.
 For instance, you might set up a workflow for each class of service on your board, and a separate workflow that cuts across them all for an overall summary view.